-I have tried to distil the 10 key things that I think you should consider when looking at pushchairs to give you a bit of a starting point.
+I have tried to distil the 10 key things that I think you should consider when looking at buying a pushchairs to give you a bit of a starting point.
 It is by no means any substitution for actually trying it out in a shop, or even borrowing a friend’s for a day to see how you get on.

 I would also not leave it too late in your pregnancy as it is hard to properly test drive it with a bump.
 But also it is advisable to buy it as close to your due date as possible as the warranty starts as soon as you get it so if it is in a box in the attic for 6 months it is sure to break just after the warranty ends!